r-Techsupport/TuringBot/docs/design.md

 - Factoids.
 This implementation should include the management of factoids (creation, editing, documenting, and deleting).
 It should not be bound to a single prefix.
 - User moderation.
 This implementation should include per-channel message logging, as well as an easy framework to moderate users (kick, ban, time out)
 - Support for unit tests
+- Simple deployment.
+Deployment should require minimal configuration. a Makefile should be used to simplify processes.

 Non-critical high priority targets:
 - Google CSE (image search, text search, youtube, pagination)